-GER 1130 (Beginning German I) is a five-credit course for beginning learners of German with no prior experience learning German.
-The course concentrates on development of overall skill in language (speaking, listening, reading, writing, vocabulary, grammar) and cultural knowledge.
+GER 1131 (Beginning German II) is is the second course of the beginning German sequence.
+It concentrates on development of overall skill in language (speaking, listening, reading, writing, vocabulary, grammar) and cultural knowledge.
+The students will continue to learn grammar in the context of a variety of topics/issues that allow them to connect and compare their own cultural environment with that of their German peers.

-Course Placement
+Course Prerequisite and Placement

-- No previous experience in German?
-GER 1130 is the correct course. - Some previous experience learning German in High School or other institution?
-Contact the Undergraduate Coordinator (Will Hasty) to enroll in the appropriate German language course.
+- Prerequisite: GER 1130 or the equivalent. - If you have some previous experience learning German in High School or other institution and are unsure about your placement in this course, please contact the Undergraduate Coordinator for German (Will Hasty) to enroll in the appropriate German language course.